signalfx/splunk-otel-js/examples/express/README.md

 ### Instrumented via OTel SDK, Jaeger Exporter

-There's an [tracer setup](./tracer.jaeger.js) to showcase replacing the default OTLP/gRPC Exporter with one that exports in Jaeger format.
-The configuration is similar to the plain OTel SDK setup, but the Exporter(`OTEL_TRACES_EXPORTER`) has to be replaced by the default Jaeger Exporter which is bundled with the SDK: `jaeger-thrift-http`.
+The [tracer setup file](./tracer.jaeger.js) showcases how to replace the default OTLP/gRPC Exporter with a Jaeger exporter.
+The configuration is similar to the default OTel SDK setup, but the exporter (`OTEL_TRACES_EXPORTER`) has to be replaced by the default Jaeger Exporter which is bundled with the SDK: `jaeger-thrift-http`.

 That's it!
 To run the example with the Jaeger Exporter: